zer0cache/matic-docs/docs/maintain/validate/run-validator-ansible.md

 :::note

-However, if they use a VPN connection, they can allow incoming ssh connections only from the VPN IP address.
+However, if they use a VPN connection, they can allow incoming SSH connections only from the VPN IP address.

 :::